Sign up and start teaching!

 If you are interested in teaching refugees online on a flexible basis, you've come to the right place!
 Teachers either teach English / English conversation to adults or support schoolchildren who need some extra help in a range of subjects.

-To get started, fill out the sign-up form below and I will put you in touch with a student.
+To get started, fill out the sign-up form below and, once there is a suitable student, RefuNet will get in touch to connect you.
 You are then free to arrange the classes at a time that suits you both.
-We recommend aiming for one hour of teaching a week, although the time of the classes can vary between weeks.
+We ask teachers to commit to at least one hour of lessons a week for at least three months, although the time of the classes can vary between weeks.

 We will be in touch regularly to see how the classes are going, check if there are any issues and see if we can help in any way.